Some of the best things to do in Cusco, the gateway to Machu Picchu in Peru.

 Climbing Rainbow Mountain is easily one of the best things to do in Cusco.
 Though you have to venture outside Cusco for this hike, it’s 100% worth it.

 The best way to visit Rainbow Mountain is to book a day tour from Cusco.
-It’s a very remote area so it’d be a hassle to try and get their on your own.
+It’s a very remote area so it’d be a hassle to try and get there on your own.

-Whether you book a tour online in advance or in town when you arrive, don’t pay more than 30 USD for a tour.
-That is the standard price, anything higher is a rip-off.
+Whether you book a tour online in advance, or in town when you arrive, the standard price is around 30-40 USD.

 Book your day trip to Rainbow Mountain here for 28 USD!